darlanalves/darlanalves.github.io/source/_posts/en/9afc461a59-Scalable-Javascript-application-architecture.md

-title: Scalable Javascript application architecture
+title: 'Scalable Javascript application architecture'
-color: '#97362c'
-icon: angular
+icon: youtube
+color: '#ff3333'
 lang: en
 date: 2015-10-22 14:25:38
 tags:
+- architecture
 ---

 One of my favorite subjects is architecture, and this talk is one of the several I use as a reference in my daily work.